 9 Additional governance requirements

 In addition to ongoing reporting to Companies House and HMRC, a CIC must report to the CIC Regulator.
 This takes the form of form CIC34, the Community Interest Company Report, which must be submitted on an annual basis.
-To add to the extra hassle of completing this form is the fact it can only currently be completed and submitted on paper rather than electronically.
+This form can only currently be completed and submitted on paper rather than electronically.

 10 Onerous to convert a CIC to another structure

-Once registered, a CIC cannot be converted into an ordinary company, with limited other options available if the CIC vehicle proves unsuitable to the founders’ needs or circumstances change.
+Once registered, a CIC cannot be converted into an ordinary company.
+There are very limited other options available if the CIC vehicle proves unsuitable to the founders’ needs or circumstances change.

 A CIC can only be dissolved altogether, with the assets transferred to a similar vehicle, or be converted into a charity (which itself is subject to more onerous charity law and regulation).